heysamtexas/django-allauth/docs/idp/openid-connect/introduction.rst

 - Client credentials grant.

+- Implicit grant.

 Functionality intentionally not supported:

-- Password grant: This is a legacy flow, not recommended.
-There is no support for e.g. MFA.
+- Password grant: This is a legacy flow, no longer recommended.
+For example, it lacks support for MFA.